heysokam/minim/readme.md

 MinC targets C23 first.
 It also has sane defaults for building for modern 64bits targets in a safe/sanitized way.
 It is also not afraid of breaking backwards compatibility with its default options.
-But... complete and unbounded-C usage is allowed as an explicit opt-in.
+But... unbounded-C and complete usage of C features is allowed as an explicit opt-in.
 If you want to build C99 code and target old platforms, you can.

 ## MinC is Explicit